Fostering Nature Appreciation in Children

 Family Nature Night

 Ever thought of dedicating a special night just to nature?
 Holding a family nature night is one way to instill the love of nature.
 It also can create some great family bonding time and memories.
 Various activities can be done during family nature night, such as star gazing, bird watching, insect observing, nature crafts, gardening, and so much more.
-Nature crafts can be anything from bird and squirrel feeders to collages and wreaths.
+Nature crafts can be anything from bird and squirrel feeders to collages, handcrafted jewelry, and wreaths.
 Since it's about nature appreciation, be sure to stick to all natural and eco-friendly crafting.
-To take this a step further, consider forming a nature club that meets regularly.
+To take this a step further, consider making it a regular habit.

 Last updated 2/17/2022